motou/magento2-store-locator-stockists-extension/README.md

 * Responsive: Mobile responsive templates;
 * Templates: Choose from 3 different templates;
 * Api key: Use your own Gmaps api key for higher traffic;

-### Version 2

-* Create individual store pages on csv import, currently working only on admin save

 ## Usage